Get auto insurance that’s right for you

 Uninsured Automobile: Protects you and your family if you are injured or killed by a hit-and-run driver or by an uninsured motorist.
 It also covers damage to your vehicle caused by an identified uninsured driver.
 Not available in Quebec.

-Direct Compensation Property Damage (DCPD): Available only in New Brunswick, Nova Scotia, Ontario, and P.E.I., this covers the cost of loss or damage to your car in an accident for which you were not entirely responsible.
+Direct Compensation Property Damage (DCPD): Available only in New Brunswick, Nova Scotia, Ontario, P.E.I. and Newfoundland, this covers the cost of loss or damage to your car in an accident for which you were not entirely responsible.
 To qualify, the other driver has to be identified, insured and found to be at least partially at fault.
 In some provinces, you can no longer sue another person for damage to your car.

 Your insurance company will look at the degree to which you are responsible for the accident and your deductible to determine how much compensation you will receive.
 You will be paid if you were partly or not at all responsible for the accident.
 Be sure to review your car insurance policy for specific details, restrictions and exclusions.